richo/juici/README.md

 priority 0).

-If juici receives a new build with priority higher than any currently unfinished, it will pause whatever it's doing and build the new project.
+If juici receives a new build with priority higher than any currently unfinished, it will pause whatever it's doing and build the new item.
 If there is a tie for priority, a FIFO queue is assumed.

 JuiCI uses `SIGSTOP` and `SIGCONT` internally for job control.